How to Show

 I mean ... right?

 You may know I have two adopted sons.
 I am not telling you this to say I'm anything like king David, the best example of compassion.
-I struggle with the challenges any mom faces when kids live under her roof, even when they aren't my fruit.
+I struggle with any mom's challenges when kids live under her roof, even when they aren't my fruit.
 It challenges me ALL.
 THE.
 TIME.

-However, my dear husband (who is aptly named David), is a master of grace and patience.
+However, my dear husband (aptly named David) is a master of grace and patience.
 Even when things are hitting 'rock bottom,' he takes every possibility to show intentional kindness toward our sons.
 Not that I don't!
 He does it WAY better and takes every opportunity. ;-)

 Being trapped in a plane is not TOO unlike what we are dealing with right now.
 Except the plane is our living room, and there is no kind stranger to occupy our children while we manage our house.
 There are television and PlayStation or X-box or several other "screen savers."
 And these things are beneficial sometimes!
 But not ALL times.